-As part of the financial year end procedures and in order to develop the year-end financial statements, the Chief Finance Officer will work together with the health board and the council to coordinate an exercise agreeing the value of balances and transactions with council and health board Finance teams.
+As part of the financial year end procedures and in order to develop the year-end financial statements, the Chief Finance Officer will work together with NHS Lothian and the Council to coordinate an exercise agreeing the value of balances and transactions with Council and NHS Lothian Finance teams.
 Each Party will provide information to this process on their recorded income, expenditure, receivable and payable balance with the Board.
 The Board's Chief Finance Officer will lead with the Parties on resolving any differences.

 The Chief Finance Officer will also be responsible for preparing a medium-term financial plan to be incorporated into the Board's Strategic Plan.
-The Chief Finance Officer will liaise closely with the health board and the council to develop integrated medium term financial planning and associated financial recovery plans taking account of assumptions around available funding and future service demands and service delivery models.
+The Chief Finance Officer will liaise closely with NHS Lothian and the Council to develop integrated medium term financial planning and associated financial recovery plans taking account of assumptions around available funding and future service demands and service delivery models.